mmarkdown/mmark/Syntax.md

 This outputs markdown again, but pretty printed.

-### Manual Pages
+### Manual Page Output

 Title Block:
-:  From the title block the following elements are used in the `.TH` tag:
+:   The title block needs a few elements to correctly generate a manual page

-   *  "title": as the title, it should have the section as a number on the end
+    * "title", title needs to end in a digit to signal the section.
-   * "date": used as the date in "Month Year" format
+    * "date", date of the man page.
-   * "area": which be used as the page's section.
+    * "area", what is it, e.g. "User Commands"
-   * "workgroup: which will be used as the organization.
+    * "workgroup", who wrote this e.g.  "Mmark Markdown"

 ## Block Elements